 El Hajj MS,Jaam MJ,Awaisu A, Effect of pharmacist care on medication adherence and cardiovascular outcomes among patients post-acute coronary syndrome: A systematic review.
 Research in social [PubMed PMID: 28641999]

-Choi AR,Jeong MH,Hong YJ,Sohn SJ,Kook HY,Sim DS,Ahn YK,Lee KH,Cho JY,Kim YJ,Cho MC,Kim CJ, Clinical characteristics and outcomes in acute myocardial infarction patients with versus without any cardiovascular risk factors.
+Choi AR,Jeong MH,Hong YJ,Sohn SJ,Kook HY,Sim DS,Ahn YK,Lee KH,Cho JY,Kim YJ,Cho MC,Kim CJ,other Korea Acute Myocardial Infarction Registry Investigators., Clinical characteristics and outcomes in acute myocardial infarction patients with versus without any cardiovascular risk factors.
 The Korean journal of internal medicine.
-2018 Sep 1 [PubMed PMID: 30257551]
+2019 Sep [PubMed PMID: 30257551]